-(1) The sum of the individual amounts do not agree to the total due to rounding.
+(1) The sum of the individual amounts do not agree to the total due to rounding

-Net cash provided by operating activities was \$4.5 million for the period ended June 30, 2007, which was impacted by net income of \$2.0 million, net changes in assets and liabilities of \$837,000 and adjustments to reconcile net income to net cash for depreciation, amortization, stock-based compensation, and deferred tax benefit.
+Net cash provided by operating activities was \$5.9 million for the nine months ended September 30, 2007, which was impacted by net income of \$3.2 million, net changes in assets and liabilities of \$48,000 and adjustments to reconcile net income to net cash for depreciation, amortization, stock-based compensation, and deferred tax benefit.

-Net cash used in investing activities was \$42,000 for the period ended June 30, 2007.
-This use of cash was primarily due to additions of property, plant and equipment.
+Net cash used in investing activities was \$78,000 for the nine months ended September 30, 2007.
+This use of cash was primarily due to additions of property and equipment.

-Net cash used by financing activities was \$1.2 million for the period ended June 30, 2007, including \$917,000 for a payment of long-term debt and \$1.5 million for a payment of other long term obligations.
+Net cash used by financing activities was \$3.0 million for the nine months ended September 30, 2007, including \$1.4 million for payments on our long-term debt and \$1.5 million for a payment of other long-term obligations.

 In April 2006, we entered into an agreement with Inalco to acquire exclusive U.S. commercial rights for Kristalose.
-In order to complete this transaction, we obtained funding from Bank of America in the form of a three-year term loan for \$5.5 million and a new two-year revolving line of credit agreement, both with an interest rate of LIBOR plus 2.5% (7.82% as of June 30, 2007).
+In order to complete this transaction, we obtained funding from Bank of America in the form of a three-year term loan for \$5.5 million and a new two-year revolving line of credit agreement, both with an interest rate of LIBOR plus 2.5% (7.63% as of September 30, 2007).
 The borrowings are collateralized by a first lien against all of our assets.
 We are paying off the term loan in quarterly installments, with the final payment due in 2009.
-This agreement contains various covenants, all of which we were in compliance with as of June 30, 2007.
-One covenant under this agreement requires that we obtain the bank's consent to acquire or purchase a business or its assets unless: (a) we acquire a business or assets related to a product that has already received FDA approval and the product is currently available for purchase, or (b) we acquire a business or assets related to a product that the bank determines is in the final stages of development and we have at least \$10 million in cash available following the acquisition.
+This agreement contains various covenants, all of which we were in compliance with as of September 30, 2007.
+One covenant under this agreement requires that we obtain the bank's consent to acquire or purchase a business or its assets unless: (a) we acquire a business or assets related to a product that the bank determines is in the final stages of development and we have at least \$10 million in cash available following the acquisition.
 In addition, in order to make an acquisition without obtaining the bank's consent, we cannot rely on the proceeds of any bank debt to fund the acquisition and we must be in compliance with certain financial covenants.
-In addition to the three-year term loan, we deferred \$4.5 million of the purchase price, with \$1.5 million due in 2007 and \$3.0 million due in 2009.
+In addition to the three-year term loan, we deferred \$4.5 million of the purchase price, of which \$1.5 million was paid in April 2007 and \$3.0 million due in 2009.